DanCenter

 DanCenter is a vacation rental marketplace listing more than 10,000 properties in Scandinavia and northern Germany.
-It is also the operator of 28 holiday resorts 28 holiday in Denmark resorts under the Danland brand.
+It is also the operator of 28 holiday resorts in Denmark under the Danland brand.

 History

 The company was founded by Danmarks Turistråd (now VisitDenmark) as Dansk Centralkontor for Sommerhusudlejning in 1957.
 Its first CEO was Kurt Holmsted who later became its owner through the company Land & Leisure A/S. Land & Leisure A/S was sold to the Dutch company @Leisure in 2016.

 Operations

 DanCenter has approximately 260 full-time employees of which 65 are based in the headquarters at Lyngbyvej in Copenhagen.

 Danland holiday resorts

 DanCenter operates 28 holiday resorts in Denmark in the following locations: